Quail Cage Must-Haves

 Don’t believe all the hype about them having no instinct to do that anymore.

-Dirt Bathing
+Providing A Space for Dirt Bathing

-While dust bathing may be entertaining anytime you see it, it is a critical routine for your quails, as it helps maintain their feathers clean and free of mites, lice, and other parasites.
+While dust bathing may be entertaining anytime you see it, it is a critical routine for your quails, as it helps keep their feathers clean and free of mites, lice, and other parasites.
 A dust bath is essentially the bird version of a shower; they become dirty to become clean, as weird as that may sound.

 Dust baths, also known as dusting, dirt baths, or sand bathing, are an important element of a bird’s preening and plumage maintenance routine since they help keep feathers in good condition.